First-in-Family

 About the Mentorship Program

-The First-in-Family mentorship program offers opportunites to connect and build community with other first generation students.
-Volunteer mentors help create a positive and enriching enviroment for new students, while mentees gain confidence and knowledge from their mentors shared experiences.
+The First-Generation mentorship program offers opportunities to connect and build community with other first generation students.
+Volunteer mentors help create a positive and enriching environment for new students, while mentees gain confidence and knowledge from their mentors shared experiences.

 About Mentors